Piet Heyn monument (1870) Joseph Graven

 In memory of Heyn, centenary celebrations took place in the then still independent municipality of Delfshaven, and many poem was written here.
 In 1867 he even got a snow-made statue, but the thaw ended the initiative after five days.
 This was followed by the call for a real picture.
 That also came.
 The monument, made by sculptor Jos Graven (1836-1877), was initially placed near the place where Piet Heyn saw the first light (Piet Heynsplein).
 The unveiling was performed by King William III.
 Since 1886, when Delfshaven was added to Rotterdam, the statue has been part of the Rotterdam city collection.
 In 1966 the monument moved to the current location.

 Joseph Graven ('s-Hertogenbosch, 1836 - Rotterdam, 1877) was a Dutch sculptor.
 He worked successively in Munich, 's-Hertogenbosch (1863 - 1875) and Rotterdam.
-Among other things, he made sculptures for St John's Cathedral in Den Bosch and wooden sculptures for the Hilversum St Vitus church.
-For the Piet Heynsplein in Rotterdam, he produced a statue of the sea hero Piet Heyn, which was unveiled by King Willem III on 17 October 1870.
+He made sculptures for St. John's Cathedral in Den Bosch and wooden statues for Hilversum's St. Vitus Church.
+For the Piet Heynsplein in Rotterdam, he made a statue of the naval hero Piet Heyn, which was unveiled by King Willem III on October 17, 1870.
 The statue is now a national monument.